CodeEscape/hello-world/README.md

 Learning how to make a repository

 Hi there.
-Learning how to make a repository, so I can save my treasure here.
+Learning how to make a repository, so I can put my treasure here.